Where to Camp in Christchurch

 • Christchurch city centre (anywhere enclosed in Deans Ave, Harper Ave, Bealey Ave, Fitzgerald Ave and Moorhouse Ave)

-• The car park at New Brighton Beach
+• New Brighton Beach car park

 • Lyttleton town centre

-More Accommodations in Christchurch
+More on Where to Camp in Christchurch

-Author
+About The Author

 Was this article useful?